DasithEdirisinghe/weaviate_doc/README.md

 Additionally Weaviate is a low-latency vector search engine with out-of-the-box support for different media types (text, images, etc.).
 It offers Semantic Search, Question-Answer Extraction, Classification, Customizable Models (PyTorch/TensorFlow/Keras), and more.
 Built from scratch in Go, Weaviate stores both objects and vectors, allowing for combining vector search with structured filtering and the fault-tolerance of a cloud-native database, all accessible through GraphQL, REST, and various programming language clients.
 (Intro from the [documentation](https://weaviate.io/developers/weaviate/current/))

 - 80% of the data are unstructured.
 Hence it is difficult to search and classify data.
 So adding context and meaning to the data is important.
-Weaviate focuses on this issue and build a production grade, cloud native, AI based sementic search engine (or vector search engine | neural search engine).
+Weaviate focuses on this issue and build a production grade, cloud native, AI based semantic search engine (or vector search engine | neural search engine).

 ![weaviate](https://github.com/DasithEdirisinghe/weaviate_doc/blob/main/img/weaviate.png)

-I ll expalin the drawback of the tradition search engine by using an example in the documentation.
+I'll explain the drawback of the traditional search engine by using an example in the documentation.

  ```json
  { "data": "The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris." }